How to Configure APM Sampling¶

-Guance's APM feature supports the analysis and management of trace data collected by collectors that conform to the Opentracing protocol.
-By default, application performance data is collected in full volume, meaning that every call generates data.
-Without restrictions, this can result in a large amount of collected data, consuming excessive storage.
-You can save on data storage and reduce costs by setting sampling rates for collecting application performance data.
+The APM feature of Guance supports the analysis and management of trace data collected by collectors compliant with the Opentracing protocol.
+By default, APM data is collected in full, meaning every call generates data.
+Without restrictions, the volume of collected data can be substantial, consuming excessive storage.
+You can configure sampling to collect APM data, thereby saving storage space and reducing costs.

-Below, we will use DDtrace Collector as an example to introduce how to configure a 5% sampling rate for application performance data.
+The following uses the DDtrace collector as an example to illustrate how to configure a 5% sampling rate for APM data.

 Prerequisites¶